onlyskin/yondeoku/README.md

 # yondeoku
 Yondeoku is a webapp for advanced language learners.
-Yondeoku generates custom vocab study lists for arbitrary texts.
+It generates custom vocab study lists for arbitrary texts.

-Yondeoku takes into account texts you've already read with Yondeoku along with words you've explicitly marker as known to work out which words are new in any given text.
-The webapp currently support reading texts in Polish and Japanese.
+Yondeoku takes into account texts the you've already read and the words you've explicitly marked as known to work out which words are new in any given text.
+The webapp in development currently support reading texts in Polish and Japanese.

-Yondeoku is currently still in development phase and is not deployed online.
-The backend is written in Python using Flask web development framework.
+Yondeoku is currently still in its development phase and is not deployed online.
+The backend is written in Python using the Flask web development framework.
 The frontend is writte in JavaScript using Angular.